Seshu: Soundtrack

 The music, including film score and soundtrack, was composed by noted Tamil film composer Yuvan Shankar Raja, who debuted in Telugu with this film.
 Incidentally, his father Ilaiyaraaja had composed music for the original version.
-The soundtrack features 8 tracks, out of which four songs were retained from the original soundtrack.
-"Mana Seshu Anna", "Goodu Vadilithiva" and "Merisi Merisi" were reused from "Sethuvukku Sethuvukku", " Varthai Thavari Vittai" and "Nenachu Nenachu", respectively.
+The soundtrack features 8 tracks, out of which four songs were retained from the original soundtrack, composed by Ilaiyaraaja.
+"Edidari Batasari", "Mana Seshu Anna", "Goodu Vadilithiva" and "Merisi Merisi" were reused from "Enge Sellum", "Sethuvukku Sethuvukku", " Varthai Thavari Vittai" and "Nenachu Nenachu", respectively.
 The soundtrack doesn't feature any female vocals.
 The lyrics were penned by Chandrabose and Sri Harsha.